supracloud/formuladb-poc2/e2e/README.md

 Each box can be clicked and verified by *selecting* it first using a **selector**, please see below  the details about selectors.

-**Writing reliable selectors is the biggest challenge in writing these tests.
-Also you must chose selectors that are the least likely to change in the near future.**
+**WARNING 1: Writing reliable selectors is the biggest challenge in writing these tests.
+You must chose selectors relevant for the end-user that are the least likely to change in the near future.**

+**WARNING 2: These tests must run on production environment too, make sure to make repeatable changes!**

 FormulaDB editor itself can be used to browse through the boxes on the application page.